-This 30-kilometre section of trail is mostly located east of the Taber Municipal Park along the Oldman River.
+The MD of Taber Coulee Trail System is a 30-kilometre section of trail mostly located east of the Taber Municipal Park along the Oldman River.
 The MD of Taber Coulee trail system has a total of 41 trails for biking, hiking or running, and connects with the Town of Taber trail system.

 The Coulee Trails system can be accessed from the Taber Municipal Park parking lot, the Taber Trout Pond parking lot, or at the east parking lot located north of Taber along 80th Avenue.
 Trails are rated as follows: